Lowband21/subwave/subwave_wayland/README.md

 ## Dependencies

-- iced (with custom fork for Wayland integration)
+- Iced (using a fork that exposes Wayland handles)
-- GStreamer 1.27.1 developer build
+- GStreamer 1.27.x developer build
 - wayland-client 0.31
 - Wayland compositor with subsurface support

+Note: The Wayland backend is WGPU-only.
+Use Iced with the `wgpu` renderer and disable tiny-skia fallback in your application to ensure subsurface video integrates with the render loop correctly.

 ## License